HIPAA vs Healthcare Laws and Regulations in Canada, the UK, Australia, and MENA Countries

 • Physical safeguards that cover physical access to ePHI

-• Administrative safeguards, which entail organizational data protection measures
+• Administrative safeguards that entail organizational data protection measures

 Maintaining compliance is critical, as non-compliance may lead to large penalties and harm a company’s reputation.
 For instance, in 2020, the Washington state-based health insurance company Premera Blue Cross paid $6.8 million for leaking ePHI of 10.4 million individuals.